A610 road: Nottingham to Eastwood

-The road starts in Nottingham at a roundabout which Maid Marian Way and Upper Parliament Street spur (A6008).
+The road starts in Nottingham at a roundabout which connects Maid Marian Way and Upper Parliament Street spur (A6008).
 From here road ascends, passing Nottingham Cathedral.
 At Canning Circus, it meets the A6200 (former A52) for Derby and A608 for Ilkeston.
 The A610 becomes Alfreton Road as it passes through Hyson Green, where it meets the A6130 Radford Boulevard and Gregory Boulevard, further on is a KFC and Tesco Express.

 At Bobbers Mill it becomes Nuthall Road, near a McDonald's and the Bobbers Mill Transport Cafe, then crossing the Nottingham Ring Road (A6514 or Western Boulevard).
 The road then passes through Aspley, with the speed limit being enforced by SPECS average speed cameras, with the Esso Nuthall Rd garage next to a Greggs.
 At a crossroads adjacent to Aspley Library, nearby to the north is Ellis Guilford School.
 It crosses the B6004 Broxtowe Lane at NCN Basford Hall, with an Iceland slightly further, with a KFC and Tesco Express (Cinderhill Express) with a service station.
 The B6008 is at the large Cinderhill Roundabout.
 To the north is the Phoenix park terminus of the NET Line 2 (tram) at Phoenix Business Park or Phoenix Centre, built on the site of Babbington Colliery which closed in 1986, with a large site of E.ON UK and the Premier Inn Nottingham West.
 At the Cinderhill Roundabout, the road enters Nottinghamshire and Broxtowe.